benjbuch/benjbuch.github.io/_projects/protocols-about.md

 I also had to figure out how to track whether a printed copy was still current.
 DOIs didn't feel right as they're too heavyweight and formal for a personal protocol collection.
 So, I borrowed from semantic versioning:

 - **Typos or trivial fixes** just get a Git commit.
 Let's still call it "up to date" because nothing meaningful changed.
-- **Additions or clarifications** are reflected in a changelog entry like "Added section on troubleshooting low yields." and that's when we start reporting a newer protocol version is available, similar to a minor bump.
+- **Additions or clarifications** are reflected in a changelog entry like "Added section on troubleshooting low yields."
+That's when we start reporting a newer protocol is available, similar to a minor version bump.
 - **Major rewrites** get a new major version (e.g., `protocol-v2.xml`).
 Unlike starting fresh with a new document, the changelog preserves the reasoning and evolution.

 It's not a perfect system, but it's practical.
 And that's what matters.